What Percent Is 1 8

 Before we dive into calculating the percentage equivalent of 1/8, let's clarify the basic concepts.

 • Fractions: A fraction represents a part of a whole.
 It consists of two numbers: the numerator (top number) and the denominator (bottom number).
 The numerator indicates the number of parts you have, while the denominator indicates the total number of equal parts the whole is divided into.
-For instance, in the fraction 1/8, 1 is the numerator and 8 is the denominator.
+Take this case: in the fraction 1/8, 1 is the numerator and 8 is the denominator.
 This means we have 1 part out of a total of 8 equal parts.

 Calculating the Percentage Equivalent of 1/8